Six Things to do with your Elderly Parents in Great Malvern, Worcestershire

 Founded in the 11th Century, Great Malvern sits in a beautiful part of the UK, at the foot of the Malvern Hills.
 It is a charming town with plenty of history and is full of interesting things to see and do.

-Whether your elderly parents are receiving care at home (live-in care) or living independently with home support, it is likely that they will appreciate some fun days out.
+Whether your elderly parents are receiving care at home, living independently or live-in care in Worcestershire, it is likely that they will appreciate some fun days out.
 If they are living with dementia, they will probably welcome activities that offer a chance to reminisce about the past or to visit settings that include some sensory stimulation.

 Here is a selection of days out to enjoy in Great Malvern and the surrounding area.